-I am a semi-nomadic author, journalist, and presenter hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books, dirty grey rain, and chips.
+I am a semi-nomadic author, journalist, and presenter hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books (absolutely true—ask me in person), dirty grey rain, and chips.

 During an eternity in UK higher education, I cobbled together a peculiar mixture of skills and a bewildering array of impressive certificates, diplomas, and licenses.
 I eventually left with a Masters degree in computery related stuff, and transferable credits and research experience in robotics, natural science, archaeology, and... let's just say that it's the tip of an iceberg size mound of certification I keep in a steel filing cabinet to prevent conflagration.
 Quite honestly, we'd be here all night if I listed the bizarre mixture of things I can do.
 In fact, you could write an academic paper about my spaghetti-like educational trajectory.

 My first career was a longish stint in the UK IT industry, before it went phut, thanks to the bosses, the bubble, and IR35.
 I started as a proper "have you tried turning it off and on again?" techie Morlock and ended running my own consultancy.
 With numerous years of extramural studies, volunteering, and post-graduate research under my belt, I shifted sideways into the heritage sector and ended up in Canada running an archaeology practice and later even managing a museum.
 However, even from the time I first entered the workforce, employment was never contiguous, (thank you very much late 20th/21st century economic chaos), but sandwiched between working in every conceivable job you care to mention, and quite a few you really would not, except astronaut, as my application was rejected by NASA.
 Damn it.